Donald Trump Promised To Tackle These 3 Issues During His First 100 Days [Opinion]

 During his first 100 days, Trump planned to repeal the law and replace it with health saving plans, which are tax deductible and can be used for medical expenses.

 Many Americans stood to lose medical coverage if Trump successfully repealed the act.
-The Congressional Budget Office claimed that up to 32 million people would love their coverage.
+The Congressional Budget Office claimed that up to 32 million people would lose their coverage.

 If he didn’t replace the act before dismantling the plan President Obama put in place, 18 million people would become uninsured within the first year, and the premiums could rise to 25 percent for individual policies purchased directly from the insurance companies.
-By 2026, they estimated that up to 32 million people would be insured and premium rates will have doubled.
+By 2026, they estimated that up to 32 million people would be uninsured and premium rates will have doubled.

 Trump’s first health care bill failed.
 It didn’t pass Congress.
 Although the bill didn’t pass, the president said that health care reform isn’t over.
 He will come up with a plan that will make both the Republicans and Democrats happy.